jrdegbe/thamesthrive-api/docs/flow/actions/add_consents_action.md

 ## Consents payload

 The most possible use-case is when customer grants consents by filling a form.
-This data is sent to Tracardi as an event with properties set to granted consents.
+This data is sent to ThamesThrive as an event with properties set to granted consents.
 Consents payload should be in form of:

 ```json